Fault Injection

 Bozzato, Focardi, Palmarini, IACR TCHES 2019 [4]

-This TCHES paper is a general voltage fault-injection methodology paper rather than a TriCore or automotive-ECU case study.
-It introduces a low-cost arbitrary-waveform glitching setup and evaluates shaped glitches against conventional crowbar-style voltage fault injection.
-The case studies extract firmware from protected serial bootloaders on six microcontrollers from STMicroelectronics, Texas Instruments, and Renesas Electronics, including Renesas 78K devices whose suggested applications included automotive systems.
+Bozzato, Focardi, and Palmarini wrote a general methodology paper on voltage fault injection, not a TriCore or automotive-ECU case study.
+They build a low-cost arbitrary-waveform glitching setup and compare shaped glitches with conventional crowbar-style voltage fault injection.
+Their case studies pull firmware from protected serial bootloaders on six microcontrollers, from STMicroelectronics, Texas Instruments, and Renesas Electronics, among them Renesas 78K devices whose suggested applications included automotive systems.

-The key finding is that waveform shape can be as important as timing and voltage.
-Some attacks succeed with shaped pulses that avoid reset conditions while still disturbing the bootloader's security checks or creating checksum-leak side channels.
-The Renesas 78K case studies required complex, repeatable campaigns with hundreds of thousands to over one million glitches, making the paper useful background for later automotive work even though it does not target a production vehicle ECU directly.
+Waveform shape, they find, can matter as much as timing and voltage.
+Some attacks work with shaped pulses that stay clear of reset conditions while still disturbing the bootloader's security checks or opening checksum-leak side channels.
+The Renesas 78K case studies needed repeatable campaigns of hundreds of thousands to over one million glitches.
+That makes the paper useful background for later automotive work even though it never targets a production vehicle ECU directly.

 Hardware setup for the arbitrary-waveform voltage fault injection rig, with two oscilloscope traces showing examples of shaped glitch waveforms.
 Figure from Bozzato, Focardi, Palmarini, 2019 (Shaping the Glitch, TCHES).Hardware setup for the arbitrary-waveform voltage fault injection rig, with two oscilloscope traces showing examples of shaped glitch waveforms.
 Figure from Bozzato, Focardi, Palmarini, 2019 (Shaping the Glitch, TCHES).